Jaylon27/Employee-Onboarding-System/README.md

 5. **Azure Container Registry**
     - **Purpose:** Stores the Docker image used by the Azure App Service.
     - **Details:**
         - The Azure Container Registry is a private registry where the Docker image of the application is stored.
-T
         - The App Service pulls this image from the registry during deployment.

 6. **Azure SQL Database**